-Dani got her idea off the ground, after connecting with Human Resources, Patient Experience and Relations, and Northern Light Foundation, and added cotton bras, underwear, socks and shoes to the clothes closet for those patients in need.
+Dani got her idea off the ground, after connecting with Human Resources, Patient Experience and Relations, and Northern Light the clothes closet for those patients in need.

 Tori Merry, MBA, system director, Patient Experience and Relations, Northern Light Health and Eastern Maine Medical Center says, "Adding these items to our clothes closet means increasing assistance for those in need.
 I am very grateful for Dani and her thoughtful actions."
 Dani adds, "This seemed like such an easy thing to do, and I am so thankful that every person I talked to was enthusiastic about getting involved.
 Survivors seeking out medical able to give them this extra piece of comfort."